-If a fault should arise in the tyre pressure system a warning lamp (!) in the combined instrument panel will illuminate and a message will be shown.
-This can be for various reasons, e.g. fitting a wheel not equipped with a sensor adapted for Volvo's tyre pressure monitoring system.
+If a fault occurs in the TPMS system the warning lamp (!) in the combined instrument panel will flash for approx. 1 minute and then illuminate with a constant glow.
+A message is also shown in the combined instrument panel.

-- Tyre pressure monitoring adjust (recalibration) (p.
-325) - Tyre pressure monitoring rectifying low tyre pressure (p.
-326) - Tyre pressure monitoring activate/ deactivate (p.
-326) - Tyre pressure monitoring recommendations (p.
-327) - Tyre pressure monitoring driveable punctured tyres (p.
-327)

-Tyre pressure monitoring - adjust (recalibration)
+- TPMS (Tyre Pressure Monitoring System)\

+adjusting (recalibration) (p.
+336)

+- TPMS (Tyre Pressure Monitoring System)\

+rectifying low tyre pressure (p.
+340)

+- TPMS (Tyre Pressure Monitoring System)\

+activate/deactivate (p.
+338)

+- TPMS (Tyre Pressure Monitoring System)\

+recommendations (p.
+338)

+- TPMS (Tyre Pressure Monitoring System)\

+driveable punctured tyres\ (p.
+339)

+TPMS (Tyre Pressure Monitoring System)\ - adjusting (recalibration)

-Tyre pressure monitoring (TPMS) (Tyre Pressure Monitoring System)4 warns the driver when the pressure is too low in one or more of the car's tyres.
+Tyre pressure monitoring (TPMS) (Tyre Pressure Monitoring System)\ warns the driver when the pressure is too low in one or more of the car's tyres.

 TPMS can be adjusted in order to follow Volvo's tyre pressure recommendations (p.
-323), when driving with a heavy load for example.
+333), when driving with a heavy load for example.